rahulkhorana/PolyatomicComplexes/paper.md

 # Acknowledgements

-This work builds on foundational insights in topological data analysis, computational chemistry, and equivariant machine learning.
 We would like to acknowledge Dr. Jin Qian, Dr. Marcus Noack, and others in the Chemical Sciences division at Lawrence Berkeley National Laboratory for their support, suggestions, and mentorship during the genesis of this project.

 # References